HRNPH/GANime-FullBody/README.md

-From my point of view, Model 2 is better in every bit of detail especially legs & face so I would like to scale up Model 2 to 128 but before that, I think I need better matrices for evaluation to really know so let's do it
+From my point of view, Model 2 is better in every bit of detail especially legs & face so I would like to scale up Model 2 to 128 but before that, I think I need better matrices for evaluation to know so let's do it

 # FID Comparison

 **<u>FID</u>** or [**<u>Fréchet inception distance</u>**]([Fréchet inception distance - Wikipedia](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance))
- is one of the ways to compare two distributions of images if they contain the same feature, styling & etc...
+ is one of the ways to compare two distributions of images if they contain the same feature, stylin ,& etc...

 so we can use it without generated output if it contains the same feature as it should contain if it's Real Images